 You’ll be ask to sign a booking form detailing the bike number and date.

 Bring along your bike or buy a recycled bike at the monthly free Bike Doctor service.
 They take place between 10am-4pm at locations on campus.
-Dates are advertised in a news item.

 The events also give you an opportunity to register your bike with York's 'Operation Spoke'.
 Your bike will be given a small unique marking and registered on a database so if it is ever stolen it can be identified as yours when recovered and returned to you.